Mastering Pace Zones & Interval Workouts: A Runner’s Guide to Faster Times

 Sun30-30 – 30 s vVO₂-max, 30 s half-speed, repeat until you can’t keep the fast 30 s for at least 8 cyclesSharpens VO₂-max, mental resilience

-If you’re ready to put these ideas into practice, try the Alternating Repeats workout below.
-It’s simple, effective, and works whether you’re on a track or a quiet park path.
+Ready to try this out?
+Here’s the Alternating Repeats workout, it’s straightforward, effective, and works on a track or quiet path alike.

 1. Warm-up – 1-2 miles easy + dynamic drills (high-knees, butt-kicks).